amafehr/stat-6990-reddit-network/README.md

 The structure of this network follows:
 - Each top-level comment in a post is a conversation thread without a link back to a topic node.
 - Latent meaning: engaged user participation; note that the conceptualization of information propagation or diffusion is somewhat different here than one might expect of a social network.
+Users replying in multiple subreddits still act as an information bridge that could affect community aspects like conversational tone and norms.
+The extent to which this is true of bridges is under research using this network structure.
 - Nodes: users
 - Edges: reply-to